 i) The fair value of the quoted bonds and mutual funds are based on price quotations at reporting date.

-with reputed banks.
-As per Ind AS 109 : Financial Instruments, the Company uses expected credit loss model to assess the impairment loss or gain.
+low as the company enters into derivative contracts with reputed banks.
+As per Ind-AS 109 : Financial Instruments, the Company uses expected credit loss model to assess the impairment loss or gain.

 The management has established accounts receivable policy under which customer accounts are regularly monitored.
 The Company has a dedicated sales team at each geography which is responsible for collecting dues from the customer within stipulated period.
 The management reviews status of critical accounts on a regular basis.